tom-blk/reciprocal-services-webapp/README.md

 - implement JWTs properly to secure authentication
 - more testing

-## Adiitional features to implement
+## Additional features to implement

 - user feedback (users can check boxes while rating provider that are predefined positives/negatives to justify rating)
 - add location library to meaningfully seperate communities